nickdibari/UpBeatBot/README.md

 Follow the guide on https://dev.twitter.com/oauth/overview/application-owner-access-tokens to register your app and get credentials

-Runing `./main.py` will start the TwitterBot, it will log information about program execution to a log file (dev.log) in the directory you run the program in
+Runing `./main.py` will start the TwitterBot, it will log information about program execution to a log file (dev.log) in the directory UpBeatBot is stored in